 Why ‘Gamify’-ing Employee On-Boarding Makes Tons of Sense

-Most new-hire training looks pretty much the same.
+Most new employee training looks pretty much the same.
 A new worker joins the organization, and for the first week we put them in a training class, have them fill out piles of paperwork, and walk them through who’s who at the company and teach them to do their jobs.
 Different jobs require different levels of new-hire training, but the formula is essentially the same.

 To be sure, it’s useful and necessary.
 But it’s also really boring.
 And that may be holding organizations back.